shh-dlce/qmss-2016/relational_databases/04-querying.md

 # Querying the database

-Now we can inspect the data either running `sqlite3 qmss.sqlite`
+Now we can inspect the data using SQL queries either running `sqlite3 qmss.sqlite`

 ```sql
 $ sqlite3 qmss.sqlite